material-components/material-components-android/docs/getting-started.md

-In order to use Material Components for Android, and the latest versions of the Support Libraries, you will have to update your app's `compileSdkVersion` to `'android-P'` and download the Android P Preview using the SDK manager.
+In order to use Material Components for Android, and the latest versions of the Support Libraries, you will have to update your app's `compileSdkVersion` to `28` and download the Android P Preview using the SDK manager.
 For more information on Android P and its timeline, take a look at the [Program Overview](https://developer.android.com/preview/overview) page.